 Leeds Trinity University endeavours to conduct its business in accordance with the seven principles identified by the Committee on Standards in Public Life and with best practice derived from advice from the Committee of University Chairs (CUC) and from the corporate sector.
 The University complies in all material respects with the CUC Governance Code of Practice.
 The exception to this is the role of the Chair, which is ex-officio rather than appointed by the governing body from amongst its independent members.
-However as noted above, the Articles of Association contain provision for another member to act as nominated Chair of the Board and this arrangement has been in operation since incorporation in 2007.
+However as noted above, the Articles of Association contain provision, at the discretion of the ex-officio Chair, for another member to act as nominated Chair of the Board, subject to the agreement of the Board, and this arrangement has been in operation since incorporation in 2007.
 The Board has in place a Statement of Primary Responsibilities.
 The University maintains a Register of Interests of members of the Board and senior officers which is updated annually and whenever new interests occur.
 The Register of Interests may be consulted by arrangement with the Clerk.